 Most expats live in the West or the North.
 Some expats, who are less worried about the sun and sea do live in the centre, but there is normally an overriding reason that they choose this such as marrying a Mauritian whose family is there.
 It is our view that if you don’t live on the coast, Mauritius feels very small for expats.

 The North – The North of Mauritius is full of energy.
 It has beautiful beaches, a plethora of restaurants, the best nightlife on the island and lots of activities.
-What people refer to as the North is a relatively large, meandering coastline and you can get a tranquil and calm existence the further from Grand Baie you go.
+What people refer to as the North is a relatively large, meandering coastline.
+You can get a tranquil and calm existence the further from Grand Baie you go.
 Grand Baie is where the tourists and the Mauritians come to enjoy themselves, whether for shopping, the cinema or to party.
 Everything is open relatively late, and you have a full choice of restaurants, schools, offices, accommodation, and medical facilities to name but a few.

 10 – Is Mauritius a nice place to live?